kshashkina/FileManagementSystem/README.md

 The server reads the content of the specified file.
 The file content is sent back to the client as a response.
 ####  PUT Command Handling:
+The server gets data and the data size from the client.
-The server creates a new file on the server.
+The server creates a new file on the server and sends the response.
 ####  INFO Command Handling:
 The server retrieves information about the specified file (e.g., path, size, last modified time).
 The file information is sent back to the client as a response.